-In specific situations and when the Prorunner is not equipped with belt tension detection or end switches, there is a possibility that the carrier gets stuck and the belt will roll-up in the opposite direction.
+In specific situations, there is a possibility that the carrier gets stuck and the belt will roll-up in the opposite direction.
 In this situation the carrier will now move in the opposite direction.

 To prevent this phenomenon the software needs to detect this by using expected logic on the positioning sensors: